OneBusAway/onebusaway-ios/README.markdown

 To create your own app target, duplicate the `Apps/OneBusAway` directory and update all of the available variables with the ones that are relevant to your project.
 [Learn more about White Label support by reading the documentation on the subject](Tutorials/WhiteLabel.md).

+## Sub-Projects

+The app, whether it is OneBusAway, KiedyBus, YRTViva, or another, is just a thin shell on top of two frameworks: `OBAKitCore` and `OBAKit`.

+`OBAKitCore` is responsible for networking, data models and storage, location services, and region management.

+`OBAKit` provides an iOS-compatible user interface that can easily be created from any app that consumes `OBAKit`.

+`TodayView`, if your project supports it, is a widget that provides the user with easy access to a subset of their bookmarked transit routes from the [Today View](https://support.apple.com/guide/iphone/add-widgets-iphb8f1bf206/ios).

 ## Internationalization and Localization

 _Note: There's a lot more to be written on this topic.
 Don't hesitate to ask questions if something is wrong or confusing._